SineStriker/qt-json-autogen/README.md

     + Template classes or classes in the scope of a template class with more than one type are not supported by C style macros, you need to use `using` and then use its alias in the macro.

 + If the class is a derived class, all its publicly derived super classes will participate in serialization and deserialization.
-    + The complete form of the super class name will be automatically deduced, but it's recommended to specify the super class name completely at the derived class head.
+    + The complete form of the super class name will be automatically deduced(Not fully tested, don't be too complex), but it's recommended to specify the super class name completely at the derived class head.

-+ Use `QAS_ATTRIBUTE` to specify the key of a member in json object and `QAS_IGNORE` to ignore a member.
++ Use `__qas_attr__` to specify the key of a member in json object and `QAS_IGNORE` to ignore a member.
     + Only public members participate in serialization and deserialization.

 + The member to participating in serialization and deserialization should be one of the following 3: